tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

 file.

-However, in order to be able to execute the file, i.e. run it as a program, it needs to have execute permissions.
+However, in order to be able to execute the file, i.e. run it as a program, it needs to have "execute permissions".
 One can view the current set of permissions of a file by using ``ls -l``.

 .. code-block:: none